 - High throughput nanostructuring for superhydrophobic or superwicking surfaces

-- Development of new materials processing technology via lasers, ultrasonics & friction stir processes
+- Development of new materials processing technologies including additive manufacturing, joining or machining via lasers, ultrasonics & friction stir processes

 The lab is directed by Prof. Hongtao Ding.